 The Chambers have a judicial function and, being attached to each level of the court system in Kosovo, mirror the judicial structure in Kosovo.
 The Chambers are composed of international judges.

-The Chambers will be composed of the following Panels: individual judges performing the functions of a Pre-Trial Judge; a Trial Panel composed of three judges (and one reserve Judge); a Court of Appeals Panel composed of three judges; a Supreme Court Panel composed of three judges; a Constitutional Court Panel composed of three judges (and one reserve Judge); and other judges that are necessary to perform the functions of the Specialist Chambers.
+The Chambers shall be composed of the following Panels: individual judges performing the functions of a Pre-Trial Judge; Trial Panels composed of three judges (and one reserve Judge); Court of Appeals Panels composed of three judges; Supreme Court Panels composed of three judges; Constitutional Court Panels composed of three judges; and other individual judges as necessary to perform the functions of the Specialist Chambers.

 According to the Law, the Judges shall be persons of high moral character, impartial and of integrity, and qualify for the highest judicial offices in their respective States.
 They are independent in the performance of their functions and shall not accept or seek instructions from any government or any other source.
 They have established competence in criminal law and procedure, international law and constitutional law as appropriate, with extensive judicial, prosecutorial or defence experience in international or domestic criminal proceedings.